 #1 Create a Public folder to hold your image files

-Before we start we need to make sure that the images we will be use would be accessible to all the users.
-For this, we need to do the below steps.
+Before we start we have to make sure that, images we use are accessible to all the users.
+For this, we need to follow below steps.
 If we do not do this step, then the image may not be visible to certain users.

 - Navigate to Documents tab and Click on Create New Folder.

 - Provide the folder name (e.g., “Public Images”) and Give users “Read-Only” access to the folder and provide access to all users.

 #2 Upload your image file to your Documents storage area

 In this step, we will first upload the images we need to display.
 You may want to choose image rationally and with an appropriate pixel size so that it can display in the list along with the records.
 For this the following steps are involved.